ErikMejerHansen/ErikMejerHansen.github.io/_posts/2016-10-25-Build your own GenServer.markdown

 The `:pop` message is handled we take the first element, send it to the calling process and then recursively call the `receiver/1` function with the popped stack.

 And there we have the synchronous call we wanted.
-You can find the complete code here if you want to play around with it.
+You can find the [completed code here](https://github.com/ErikMejerHansen/SimpleStack) if you want to play around with it.